sajjadintel/wg-manager2/README.md

 # wireguard-manager

-Daemon for configuring peers for wireguard interfaces, as well as collecting metrics from wireguard
+Daemon for configuring peers for WireGuard interfaces, and collect metrics from WireGuard

+This project is not affiliated with the WireGuard project.
+WireGuard is a registered trademark of Jason A. Donenfeld.

 ## Building